-Front End Dev @ Booking.com Joined about 9 years ago
+Front End Dev @ Booking.com Joined over 9 years ago

 If I were building 1Password, one goal would definitely be that nobody could sit down at (or steal) another user's computer and easily get the user's data from the filesystem.
 Maybe that goes beyond the basic value prop, but when you're selling a security product, it should be built with security in mind from the bottom up.
 And no, suggesting that it's the user's fault for not password-protecting their filesystem is doesn't cut it when your product is for people who can't remember passwords.

 As for the dropbox issue, it needs to be extremely clear to the user what's happening here, and they need to be given instructions to confirm that they are not making this data publicly accessible.
 An important population of the customer base are folks who have trouble remembering not only passwords, but details in general, and may not be fully computer literate.
 Plus, 1Password is heavily relying on a third party here, which should scare the pants off them.